cjratcliff/ml-compiled/docs/probability.rst

       0 ,& \text{otherwise}
     \end{cases}

-which cannot be described by a pdf.
+which cannot be described by a pdf, so we would say that :math:`X` does not admit a distribution.

 Bayes' rule
 -------------